dhellmann/pymotw-3/source/subprocess/index.rst

    * `UNIX Signals and Process Groups
      <http://www.cs.ucsb.edu/~almeroth/classes/W99.276/assignment1/signals.html>`__
-     -- A good description of UNIX signaling and how process groups work.
+     -- A good description of Unix signaling and how process groups work.

    * :mod:`signal` -- More details about using the ``signal`` module.